You are here

 Defining a change project to be implemented within each participant's agency is the primary focus of the second session.
 Each participant develops a vision for their program, considers the interests and values of people who affect their ability to get things done and identifies a way to change and improve their program.
 They pursue that change between sessions two and three.

-Session III: Leadership at or near the Top
+Session III: Leadership At Or Near The Top

 While leaders are necessary and exist at all levels of an organization, there are positions at or near the top that are considered leadership positions.
 Session III examines the similarities and differences among leadership at various levels of an organization and how to prepare for leadership positions.
 Time is also spent reviewing lessons learned during implementation of the change projects.